MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-305.md

 handle all maintenance, and critical problems for you.
 For more information, visit the [Azure Storage page](https://docs.microsoft.com/en-us/azure/storage/common/storage-introduction).

-Having completed this lab, you will have a Mixed Reality Immersive Headset application which will be able to do the following:
+Having completed this course, you will have a Mixed Reality Immersive Headset application which will be able to do the following:

 1. Allow the user to gaze around a scene.